 From creating paths for career development and advancement, to supporting non-profit organizations that assist women in need, and displaying art made by women in our restaurants, we seek to acknowledge and celebrate the multitude of accomplishments and contributions made by women.

-Each day, we are in awe of the amazing women in leadership across Café Yumm!, including Mary Ann, the co-founder of our restaurants and creator of Yumm!
-Sauce®, our COO and Vice President Kim Boone, franchise owners, restaurant managers, and many others in managerial roles who actuate our company’s mission and purpose.
+Each day, we are in awe of the amazing women in leadership and legacy across Café Yumm!, including Mary Ann, the co-founder of our restaurants and creator of Yumm!
+Sauce®, our President Kim Boone, franchise owners, restaurant managers, and many others in managerial roles who actuate our company’s mission and purpose.

 In fact, more than half of our leadership is women-led, and most of these inspirational women started their Yumm! journey with entry level positions before being promoted.
 We wouldn’t be able to serve beautiful, delicious, nourishing food without their dedication, integrity, and savvy.